ennui2342/qswarm/README.md

           :format          => :json
 ```

 This sets up an AMQP connection called `:messages` using the credentials in `:uri` (user:pass@host:port/vhost) and creates the exchange if it doesn't exist already (using `:exchange_args`).
-If a routing key is passed with `:bind` then a queue will be created with the dotted concatenation of the agent name and the connection name, e.g. bob.messages and bound to the exchange specified.
+If a routing key is passed with `:bind` then a queue will be created with the dotted concatenation of the agent name and the connection name, e.g. bob.messages, and bound to the exchange specified (you can pass `:uniq => true` if you want a UUID appended to the queue name to make it unique for situations such as load balancing).
 At the moment you can't bind a queue to an exchange without specifying a routing key in `:bind`.
 You can pass configuration to the binding with `:bind_args`.
 Similarly `:queue_args` allow you to pass configuration options to the queue creation.
 Defaults for *_args are as in the example.

 The agent is automatically subscribed to the created queue and you can pass `:subscribe_args` to configure the subscription.
 If you specified `:ack` to be true then you can use `:prefetch` to specify how many messages you want to have from the queue at a time.

-The `:format` argument determines what Qswarm does with the payloads it receives and how it transforms messages to be sent, see section [Payload][].
+The `:format` argument determines what Qswarm does with the payloads it receives and how it transforms messages to be sent, see section [Payload](#payload).

 AMQP sets the following headers for `source` to use: